 Best Cat Harnesses for Leash Walking

 "The True Adventurer" Cat Harness & Leash Set is our custom designed vest harness made for leash walking.
 Confidently take your cat out walking, training, hiking and exploring the great outdoors with this adjustable, breathable harness and leash set.
-This cat harness has two ways to adjust; with its velcro fastener and plastic adjustable clip, so you can make it comfy with room for your cat to grow while still ensuring a snug & safe fit so they can't escape.
+This cat harness has two ways to adjust; with its velcro fastener and plastic adjustable clip, so you can make it comfy with room for your cat to grow while still ensuring a snug & safe fit.

 Pro Tip: Measurement for our cat harness is done around your cat's chest.
 You want your cat's harness to be snug and fitted so they can't get out of it.
 When you take the measurement, make sure you're getting close and tight up against your cat -- down past all the floof!
 If you're between sizes, go for the bigger size if your cat is still growing, or the smaller size if they are not.
 For our in-depth sizing guide, click here.